Gillette responds to the backlash against its woke viral ad

 — Peter Lloyd (@Suffragentleman) January 14, 2019

-Just a couple days (and over 13 million views) after the ad’s debut, Gillette has been accused of everything from perpetuating a war against men to donning a cloak of wokeness in order to cash in on the progressive air of our current cultural climate.
-However, just because the ad has provoked a profoundly divisive reaction doesn’t mean it was designed merely to generate brand awareness through chaos.
+Just a couple days (and over 13 million views) after the ad’s debut, Gillette has received loads of acclaim and been accused of everything from perpetuating a war against men to donning a cloak of wokeness in order to cash in on the progressive air of our current cultural climate.
+However, just because the ad has provoked a divisive reaction doesn’t mean it was designed merely to generate brand awareness through chaos.

 “We weren’t trying to court controversy,” says Gillette brand director Pankaj Bhalla.
 “We were just trying to upgrade the selling line that we’ve held for 30 years–the Best a Man Can Get–and make it relevant.
 I don’t think our intention was to have controversy just for the sake of controversy.”